Illinois Compiled Statutes

 under rules adopted by that Department.

-(h) On and after January 1, 1998, no person shall knowingly sell or transfer
+(h) No person shall knowingly sell or transfer

 drycleaning solvent to an operator of a drycleaning facility that is not